-- 1. Connect to the hardware target and programming the FPGA device with the bit file. - 2.
+- 1. Connect to the hardware target and programming the FPGA with the bit file. - 2.
 Create Links. - 3.
 Modify link settings and examine status. - 4.
 Run scans as needed.

-Connecting to the Hardware Target and Programming the FPGA Device
+Connecting to the Hardware Target and Programming the Device

-Programming an FPGA device prior to debugging involves exactly the same steps described in Programming the FPGA Device.
-After programming the device with the .bit file that contains the IBERT core, the Hardware window now shows the components of the IBERT core with the RTL instance name shown in parenthesis, that were detected when scanning the device (see Figure 15-1).
+Programming an FPGA prior to debugging involves exactly the same steps described in Programming the FPGA.
+After programming the device with the .bit file that contains the IBERT core, the Hardware window now shows the components of the IBERT core with the RTL instance name shown in parenthesis, that were detected when scanning the device (see the following figure).

-IMPORTANT: In designs using the In-System IBERT IP for UltraScale and UltraScale+ designs, you will see the In-System IBERT core being detected in the Hardware window.
+IMPORTANT!
+In designs using the In-System IBERT IP for UltraScale and UltraScale+ designs, you will see the In-System IBERT core being detected in the Hardware window.